 This policy is in line with our teaching and learning policy and equality of opportunity policy and aims to support inclusion for all of our children.
-The responsibility for the management of this policy falls to the Head-teacher; the day-to-day operation of the policy is the responsibility of the Special Educational Needs and Disability Co-ordinator (SENDCo).
-The Governing Body, Head-teacher and the SENDCo will work together closely to ensure that this policy is working effectively.
+The responsibility for the management of this policy falls to the Head-teacher; the day-to-day operation of the policy is the responsibility of the Special Educational Needs and Disability Co-ordinator (SENCo).
+The Governing Body, Principal and the SENCo will work together closely to ensure that this policy is working effectively.